pbinkley/microcopying_1940/index.markdown

-us know, many of those materials are not represented in American libraries and are needed and would be used, then I come back to my original question, should we, simply because of the magnitude of the problem and the undoubted difficulties and <span style="page" id="page153">[p.153]</span> obstacles that would be placed in the way of a partial solution, give up all idea of trying to operate in Europe?</p>
+us know, many of those materials are not represented in American libraries and are needed and would be used, then I come back to my original question, should we, simply because of the magnitude of the problem and the undoubted difficulties and <span class="page" id="page153">[p.153]</span> obstacles that would be placed in the way of a partial solution, give up all idea of trying to operate in Europe?</p>

 <p>There are still countries more or less unaffected;
 there are still many libraries in which photographic operations